Linuxfabrik/lfops/roles/icingadb/README.md

 # Ansible Role linuxfabrik.lfops.icingadb

-This role installs and configures [IcingaDB](https://github.com/Icinga/icingadb).
+[IcingaDB](https://icinga.com/docs/icinga-db/latest/doc/01-About/) consists of multiple components.
+This role only installs the [IcingaDB daemon](https://github.com/Icinga/icingadb).
+Generally, [IcingaDB Web](https://icinga.com/docs/icinga-db-web) is also required, use the [linuxfabrik.lfops.icingadb_web](https://github.com/Linuxfabrik/lfops/tree/main/roles/icingadb_web) role for that.

-When running the `icingadb:migration` tag, it also tries to prepare the configuration file required for the migration from the IDO feature to Icinga DB.
+When running the `icingadb:migration` tag, the role tries to prepare the configuration file required for the migration from the old IDO feature to Icinga DB.
 Note that the migration requires the following manual steps after running the role:
 1. Double check the values in `/tmp/icingadb-migration.yml`
 2. Run the migration: `icingadb-migrate --config /tmp/icingadb-migration.yml --cache /tmp/icingadb-migration.cache`
 3. Clean up: `rm -rf /tmp/icingadb-migration.cache /tmp/icingadb-migration.yml`
-4. If everything works, disable the IcingaWeb2 monitoring module: `icingacli module disable monitoring` Also have a look at https://icinga.com/docs/icinga-db-web/latest/doc/10-Migration/ for other migration steps.
+4. If everything works, disable the old IcingaWeb2 monitoring module: `icingacli module disable monitoring` Also have a look at https://icinga.com/docs/icinga-db-web/latest/doc/10-Migration/ for other migration steps.

 Notes on high availability / Icinga2 Master clusters: